cannarin025/Game_of_Life/README.txt

         Note: This file will be overwritten each time a simulation plays.
 Be sure to rename the file afterwards if you want to keep the results.

+    - Create and test different lifes by adding them to /src/Lifes.f

 This project is structured as follows:

     Main.f                      - Main file to run program